 Diet plays a crucial role in managing inflammation.
+Gluten may trigger inflammation in people with sensitivity or coeliac disease.
 Poor-quality meals provoke higher inflammatory responses, while diets rich in fruits, vegetables, fibre, lean proteins and fermented foods help.
 A healthy gut microbiome fights inflammation effectively.
-Gastroenterologists emphasise anti-inflammatory nutrients, especially fibre.
-Nutritionists suggest supplements like resveratrol and curcumin, found in red wine, turmeric and green tea, to combat inflammation.
+Gastroenterologists emphasise the importance of anti-inflammatory nutrients, especially fibre.
+Nutritionists suggest supplements such as resveratrol and curcumin (found in turmeric) and green tea to combat inflammation.
 Lifestyle changes, like exercising and spending time in nature, support the immune system and reduce chronic inflammation.